-Powersharing ‘surest way’ to secure NI’s place in union – Chris Heaton-Harris
+Powersharing ‘surest way’ to secure NI’s place in Union – Chris Heaton-Harris

 Mr Heaton-Harris said the people of Northern Ireland are demanding better, more responsive public services, greater economic prosperity and a brighter future for their children.

-“The biggest threat to Northern Ireland’s place in the Union is failing to deliver on these priorities.
+“The biggest threat to Northern Ireland’s place in the Union is failing to deliver on these priorities,” he said.

 “I make no apologies for being proud of Northern Ireland’s place in the Union and for wanting it to continue.

-“Others who share that view should put the Union first, restore the devolved institutions and get on with the job of delivering for the people of Northern Ireland,” he said.
+“Others who share that view should put the Union first, restore the devolved institutions and get on with the job of delivering for the people of Northern Ireland.”

 Mr Heaton-Harris said real leadership is about having the courage to say “yes”, telling the crowd: “Like David Trimble, David Ervine before in 1998, Dr Paisley in 2006, real leadership is about knowing when to say yes and having the courage to do so.”

+“They exist.
+They’re real.
+They’re genuine.
+If they had been listened to two years ago, the institutions would not have collapsed, if the promises made to unionism in Northern Ireland had been kept the institutions would not have collapsed.
+And I do want there to be hope.
+We need there to be hope.
+I want to build a better future for Northern Ireland.
+That can only happen with inclusion and consensus and us working together and listening to each other, even if we don’t agree with where we are coming from.”

-Meanwhile, Tanaiste Micheal Martin also called for the return of the Stormont executive, saying the UK Government “stretched themselves” to achieve the Windsor Framework.
+Meanwhile, Ireland’s deputy premier Micheal Martin also called for the return of the Stormont executive, saying the UK Government “stretched themselves” to achieve the Windsor Framework.

 “The past few years, with the practicalities of Brexit, have been turbulent for Northern Ireland, and for these islands,” he said.